Board of Directors

 Jeffrey D. Marrazzo

-Under Jeff's leadership, Spark has received U.S. approval for the first gene therapy in the United States.
-Spark has shown human proof-of-concept of Spark’s gene therapy platform in both the retina and the liver.
-In the four years since founding Spark, Jeff has secured more than $1 billion in capital and built an organization of more than 300 colleagues.
+Under Jeff’s leadership, Spark has received FDA approval for and launched the first gene therapy for a genetic disease in the United States, and has established human proof-of-concept of Spark’s gene therapy platform in both the retina and liver.
+In the five years since founding Spark, Jeff has secured more than $1 billion in capital and built an organization of more than 325 colleagues.
+For two years running, Spark has been named to the top 10 of MIT Technology Review’s “50 Smartest Companies”.
+It’s also been recognized as one of 2018’s most innovative companies in Biotech by Fast Company.

 Jeff currently serves as a board member of the Biotechnology Innovation Organization (BIO).
 Jeff received a B.A. in economics and B.S.E. in systems science and engineering from the University of Pennsylvania.
 He also holds a dual M.B.A. / M.P.A. from The Wharton School of the University of Pennsylvania and Harvard University, a program which he founded.